Wavis O'Shave: Recordings

 In March 2021 Wavis featured in the cult CD album 'Miniatures 2020' with the world's first palindrome song Mr Owl Ate My Metal Worm.

-On April 1, 2022 Wavis released his digital single Puppies' Dinner recorded with Two Headed Emperor on the Falling A label.
+On 1 April 2022 Wavis released his digital single Puppies' Dinner recorded with Two Headed Emperor on the Falling A label.

 In April 2022 Wavis starred in a podcast highlighting his career in 'JESTERS: Forgotten Stories of North East Comedy,' a 4 part series, about forgotten comedy heroes of the North East presented by the comedy company Felt Nowt in conjunction with Tyne & Wear Archives and Museums.

 In September 2022 Wavis was interviewed by trendy cult online magazine WE ARE CULT about his appearances on The Tube that celebrated its 40th birthday in November.

 The same month Wavis also made a second YouTube appearance in interview for Peep Magazine investigating as to whether be might be the first alternative comedian appearing on British TV, a claim that may be justified.

-The UK's number one alternative radio station FAB Radio International, based in Manchester, starred Wavis on their December 16th Christmas Classic Rock Hub Show with an exclusive Christmas message for them from his character THE HARD and they also played THE HARD's newly recorded Christmas song (I Wish You a) Hard Christmas.
+The UK's number one alternative radio station FAB Radio International, based in Manchester, featured Wavis on their 16 December Christmas Classic Rock Hub Show with an exclusive Christmas message for them from his character THE HARD and they also played THE HARD's newly recorded Christmas song (I Wish You a) Hard Christmas.

-On Christmas day Wavis and THE HARD were special guests in a 30 minute interview on Lincoln City Radio's 'Sunday Underbelly' show who also played the song and another individual Xmas message from THE HARD.
+On Christmas day Wavis and THE HARD were special guests in a 30 minute interview on Lincoln City Radio's 'Sunday Underbelly' show.
+(I Wish You a) Hard Christmas was played, along with another individual Xmas message from THE HARD.